digvijaypundir33/focustimer-legal/docs/privacy-policy.md

 ## iCloud Sync

 When iCloud Sync (a Pro feature) is enabled, your tasks and session history are stored in your private iCloud account using CloudKit.
 This data is only accessible by you and is governed by Apple's iCloud privacy policy.
-Focus Timer has no access to this data.
+FocusTimerPomo has no access to this data.

 ## In-App Purchases